The Verizon 5G network is now a year old. But is it a year better?

-At the beginning of April, Big Red started offering 5G service in a pair of cities, though it plans to expand to other areas throughout the year.
-Verizon is now selling a phone specifically built to take advantage of 5G's faster speeds, after previously offering a phone that required a special accessory to connect to 5G.
+At present, more than 30 cities now have Verizon 5G service, with more to come in 2020.
+Verizon also sells phones specifically built to take advantage of 5G's faster speeds, after previously offering a phone that required a special accessory to connect to 5G.

 Here’s a closer look on the current status of Verizon’s 5G efforts, along with the devices that work on the network, and where the carrier goes from here.

 Verizon 5G Cities: Where you can now get service

 Verizon beat other carriers to the punch last year with a commercial 5G that serves smartphones.

 While AT&T turned on 5G service in 12 cities at the end of 2018, the only device that could connect to its network at the time was a 5G hotspot.
 (AT&T's high-speed 5G service has expanded to other cities, and now it's open to anyone with a Galaxy S20 or Galaxy S20 Ultra.
 In addition, AT&T offers a lower-speed 5G network in 80 cities that's available to anyone with a 5G-ready phone.)
 Sprint launched its network last May, bringing service to nine cities, while T-Mobile pushed out high-speed service in half-a-dozen cities at the end of June before launching its low-band 5G network that reaches 5,000 cities in December.
 (As we found when testing T-Mobile's nationwide 5G network, the speeds don't approach what Verizon offers, but T-Mobile's reach is more extensive.)